nickyhajal/world-domination-summit/_content/foundation.md

 ### Eligibility

-For our first year of the “Scholarships for Real Life” program, we’re opening the application only to those who have attended or will be attending a World Domination Summit (attendees, speakers, volunteers, etc).
-As the scholarship program progresses, we intend to open this up to a wider audience—so check back next year if you’re note currently eligible.
+For our first year of the “Scholarships for Real Life” program, we’re opening the application only to those who have attended or will be attending a World Domination Summit.
+As the program progresses, we intend to open this up to a wider audience—so check back next year if you’re note currently eligible.

 <a name="#criteria"></a>